You burn more calories running outside than on a treadmill, but burn fewer on real bike than a stationary one

 Risk of injury: Risk of the most common cycling injuries, such as Achilles tendinitis, patellar (knee) tendinitis and saddle sores (a sore butt from being on the seat for too long) is roughly the same.
 But the risk of falling off a stationary bike and injuring yourself is virtually zero.
 If you fall off your bike outdoors, the bones you’re most likely to break are the clavicle (collar bone) and the scaphoid bone (one of the bones in the wrist).

-.
-So you're more likely to push yourself and have a better workout if you buddy up.
-In a similar way, a spinning class lets your feed off other people's energy in the studio and work harder as a result.
-New research suggests that when we work out in groups, we release more endorphins -- the "happy chemicals" responsible for a runner's high, and feelings of fondness toward others -- because you bond as a group.
+Fun scale: Biking outside is a great activity to do with friends, and being in a group makes the ride safer, if you were to fall.
+A recent study published in Psychology of Sport and Exercise found that our friends’ exercise habits have a positive impact on our own exercise habits.
+So you’re more likely to push yourself and have a better workout if you buddy up.
+In a similar way, a spinning class lets your feed off other people’s energy in the studio and work harder as a result.
+New research suggests that when we work out in groups, we release more endorphins – the “happy chemicals” responsible for a runner’s high, and feelings of fondness toward others – because you bond as a group.

 Overall winner: Indoors